-Kathleen Lynn: Insider on the Outside is a creative investigation into the life and work of Kathleen Lynn by thirteen contemporary Irish artists.
-The exhibition is curated by Catherine Marshall and spreads across five publicly-funded visual-arts spaces in Mayo from 26 March - 31st April.
+Kathleen Lynn: Insider on the Outside was an exhibition curated by Catherine Marshall about the life and work of Dr Kathleen Lynn by thirteen contemporary Irish artists exhibited across five publicly-funded visual-arts spaces in Mayo as pat of the county 1916 centenary celebrations.

 Kathleen Lynn grew up in Mayo in rural Ireland.
 She was a political activist, suffragette and pioneering doctor who established the first Children’s Hospital in Ireland.
 She was also the only female commander during the Easter Rising.
-As celebrations are underway for the centenary of this important event that promised equal rights and equal opportunities to all its citizens, there is an opportunity to look back at politics of people like Kathleen Lynn, who played a key role in founding the Irish State.
+As celebrations took place for the centenary of the Easter rising which promised equal rights and equal opportunities to all its citizens, the exhibition was is an opportunity to look back at politics of people like Kathleen Lynn, who played a key role in founding the Irish State.
 What would Kathleen say to cuts to rural GP services one hundred years after 1916?
-She was a passionate believer in equality for all and a pioneering doctor who established the first free Children’s Hospital in Ireland.